romainsdatascience/romainsdatascience.github.io/_pages/home.md

 ## Welcome

-You have landed on the wedsite I have created in my honour.
+You have landed on the website I have created in my honour.
 Other than its self-idolatry end, its main purpose is to gather the data science projects I have undertaken.

 This being said, if you want to:
 * Know a bit more about myself, go to "About".